 I love that you get to use a variety of materials in this project including a stencil, paper, embroidery floss, trim, and gems.
 It all comes together for the cutest bird canvas ever!

-Now that you've seen all the projects we found with adult coloring book pages, check out this video of how to make the bird canvas (project #10).
-Simply press play below:
+Now that you’ve seen all the projects we found with adult coloring book pages, check out this video of how to make the bird canvas (project #10).
+Simply press “PLAY” in the center of the video!

 What is your favorite project to make with adult coloring book pages?
 I’d love to hear in the comments!